 What Is Solar Energy?

-Solar energy is the energy associated with solar radiation and represents the main source of energy on land.
+Solar energy is the energy associated with solar radiation and represents the main source of energy on Earth.

 From this energy, it is derived more or less directly from almost all other sources of energy available to man, such as fossil fuels, wind energy, tidal or wave energy, hydroelectric energy, energy from the biomass The only exceptions are nuclear energy, geothermal energy and tidal energy.
 It can be used directly for energy purposes to produce heat or electricity with various types of systems.